Book an appointment with Dave.

 David is an experienced practitioner who has spent the last 30 years involved in the assessment, treatment and rehabilitation of musculoskeletal and sports injury.
 He has worked extensively in the public and private health sectors locally and internationally.

 David has a strong focus on movement and biomechanical analysis and the use of evidence based interventions to produce optimal outcomes for his clients.
 David also tutors in functional anatomy part time at Sydney University.
 He has been the tour physiotherapist for the Sydney Symphony Orchestra since 2010.
 He also consults for the Australian Opera and Ballet Orchestra.

 Musculoskeletal & Sports Physiotherapist B.App.Sc (Physio), Master of Musculoskeletal & Sports Physiotherapy.
 Dip.App.Sc (Acup)

 Book an appointment with Nicola.

-Nicola gained her physiotherapy degree over 14 years ago.
+Nicola gained her physiotherapy degree almost 20 years ago.
 She then went on to get her Masters in physiotherapy in sports and exercise physiotherapy.
-She has worked and gained experience in Australia, South Africa and the United Kingdom.
-Over the years Nicola has worked in a variety of clinical settings, which include private practices, hospitals and for the armed forces.
+Nicola is an experienced physiotherapist who has worked in Australia, South Africa and the United Kingdom.
+Over the years Nicola has worked in a variety of clinical settings, which include private practices, sports teams, hospitals and for the armed forces.
 She has also lectured in anatomy to medical and allied health students.
 She has experience treating professional and amateur athletes, as well as those that shy away from exercise all together!

 B.Sc (Hons) Physiotherapy, M.Sc Physiotherapy (Sports & Exercise), APAM